Index

 Interoperability as infrastructure

 COGS also enables interoperability.
 Today, every agent must interpret every site differently.
 Every CMS outputs a different form of markup.
 Every vendor invents its own metadata.
 Every AI platform builds its own heuristics.
 This fragmentation forces agents to perform bespoke inference for every domain they encounter.
-It is the digital equivalent of every country having its own electrical socket.
+It's the digital equivalent of every country having its own electrical socket.

 A cog defines the data, the scripts, the workflows, and the boundaries in a way that any agent can understand.
 Interchange becomes trivial.
 Agents can move between systems without retraining, without custom adapters, and without brittle heuristics.
 This reduces integration cost for enterprises, accelerates adoption for vendors, and creates a stable foundation for national and international digital infrastructure.